alba-lang/lang-spec/sphinx/source/lang-elems/pattern-match.rst

       (parameters properly instantiated).
 Therefore we have a required typing judgement of the form ``q: B`` where ``q`` is the argument pattern and ``B`` is the required type of the corresponding constructor argument.

+3. The *variables* in the pattern:

+   A variable in the pattern is either an identifier which is not a constructor or the wildcard ``_``.

+   - A variable is a pattern variable if it is not at the position of an inferable constructor argument.

+   - Pattern variables have to be different identifiers or the wildcard ``_``.
+     If the pattern variable is the wildcard, then the elaborator generates a new variable different from all other pattern variables.

+   - An inferable constructor argument cannot be a pattern variable.
+If it is an identifier, it has to be an already introduced pattern variable.

+   - If an inferable constructor argument is not present or it is present as the wildcard ``_``, then the elaborator introduces a metavariable which will be instantiated during unification.

+   - Pattern variables can be used in subsequent pattern and in the expressions of the pattern clauses.

+   - Each top level pattern has an actual type and a required type.
+The required type is the type of the formal argument of the pattern match expression corresponding to the top level pattern with the variables of the type properly substituted.
+The required and the actual type are unified by the elaborator.
+In case of success the metavariables are instantiated.
+In case of failure the pattern clause is not welltyped.